 Find a Way to Say Yes

-At IDM we believe that people have power to transform lives through invention and implementation of breakthrough ideas that seemed impossible yesterday.
-Imagine an event that brings together visionaries and change-makers who are are known to disrupt the industries they represent while deeply caring about the impact their efforts will have on generations to come.
+At IDM we believe that people have the power to transform lives through invention and implementation of breakthrough ideas that seemed impossible yesterday.
+Imagine an event that brings together visionaries and change-makers who are known to disrupt the industries they represent while deeply caring about the impact their efforts will have on generations to come.
 This is TWIN Global.
-IDM has been around the world of TWIN since its inception in 2009, and for the past 3 years we have been honored to be part of this initiative by taking TWIN to the social media universe.
-Through a short blog series we will expand upon what we learned at TWIN Global 2018.
+IDM has been around the world of TWIN since its inception in 2009, and for the past 3 years, we have been honored to be part of this initiative by taking TWIN to the social media universe.
+Through a short blog series, we will expand upon what we learned at TWIN Global 2018.

 Inspirational Example of Transformational Leadership

 Geoffrey Ling, Professor of Neurology & Attending Physician, John Hopkins University and CEO, Ling and Associates inspired an auditorium full of business and thought leaders at TWIN Global 2018 with his talk titled, Find a Way to Say Yes.
 Dr. Ling led the US Defense Advanced Research Projects Agency’s (DARPA) efforts in Biological Technologies.
 Since then, he has been taking transformative technologies to market.
 Examples include predictive quantitative models of brain reorganization during recovery and restorative technology to recover memory after brain injury.